Expansion tunnel: Hypervelocity Expansion Tube (HET)

 The HET is one of the shock tunnels in the Caltech Hypersonics group at the California Institute of Technology directed by Professor Joanna Austin.
 It operates similarly to a shock tube where a shock formed by the primary diaphragm heats up the test gas.
 The novel part of this facility is when its test gas is further accelerated by an expansion shock that forms when the primary shock interacts with a second downstream diaphragm.
 It is a 150mm inner diameter facility with the capability to reach Mach 4-8, and was built in 2005.

 HYPULSE

-NASA's Hypersonic Pulse Facility (HYPULSE) is operated by the General Applied Science Laboratory (GASL) in New York.
+The Hypersonic Pulse Facility (HYPULSE) is operated by Purdue University in West Lafayette, Indiana on the campus of Purdue's Maurice J. Zucrow Laboratories.
+HYPULSE was formerly operated as NASA's HYPULSE by the General Applied Science Laboratory (GASL) in New York before it was donated to Purdue in 2020 by Northrop Grumman.
 The HYPULSE facility was developed for the testing of re-entry vehicles and air-breathing engines.
 The specifications of the HYPULSE include a diameter of 7 feet and a 19 foot length.
 This facility was upgraded to have two modes, Reflected Shock Tunnel (RST) and Shock-Expansion Tunnel (SET).
 HYPULSE-RST generates speeds from Mach 5 to 10, whereas the HYPULSE-SET produces speeds from Mach 12 to 25.